 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

 Mayo Clinic offers you access to clinical trials evaluating promising therapies.
-Mayo Clinic in Minnesota is part of IPFnet, a network of research centers dedicated to the study of idiopathic pulmonary fibrosis.
+Mayo Clinic's campus in Minnesota is part of IPFnet, a network of research centers dedicated to the study of idiopathic pulmonary fibrosis.

-Several research laboratories at Mayo Clinic in Minnesota are involved in research on lung diseases, including interstitial lung diseases:
+Several research laboratories at Mayo Clinic are involved in research on lung diseases, including interstitial lung diseases: